 Just for the record, the right way to do it is to pull the label off the bottom, which reveals a couple of screws, then figure out what to do about those jumpers before pulling the sides of the case off.
 You may not need a dremel if you are clever.

 Mine is a newer version, labelled on the PCB as W3GFP-103-GL-V01.

 Date codes on the chips indicate that it was manufactured in 2012.

 Compared to the older version, I see two main differences.
 One is that the GPS is no longer handled by a RoyalTek REB-1315 module, but the SiRF GSC3f/LPx chip is soldered directly on the main board, which probably cuts out the middle man and saves money.
 (The REB-1315 had a SiRF GSC3f/LPx inside anyway).
 Also the new version has PicoChip PC312 unit in lieu of the PicoChip PC202 and Xilinx SC3S400A FPGA on the old unit.
 In other words the newer PC312 let them get away without the FPGA.
 And on top of that, the PC312 does not require a heat sink.

 The PC312 seems to be the star of the show -- it is described as a dedicated Femtocell SoC with an ARM11 core inside.
 They give it a 512 Mbit flash (the "spansion" chip) along with 256 megabytes of SDRAM via the two Samsung chips.
 This chip is probably what runs the linux kernel, allegedly 2.6.24 in some of the units.

 There is another SoC, the RaLink RT2150F that apparently handles the WiFi.
-It may have a 360 Mhz MIPS processor inside.
+It has a 384 Mhz MIPS processor inside.
 It gets its own flash and SDRAM chips.
-There are two Soc, one by RaLink (the RT2010F), which presumably handles WiFi and may have a 360 Mhz MIPS processor inside.

 Some of the chips: